heaths/azure-sdk-for-rust-proto/README.md

   This is similar to Go and can be used for OpenTelemetry tracing, but is not used for canceling a `Future` - part of Rust's async framework.
 To cancel a `Future` you merely need to `drop()` it.
 Currently, this `Context` might only be a property bag.

+  Clients are immutable so long as the client options are cloned or copied.

+  Similar pros and cons to [client_new_method_params], but:

+  **Pros**

+  * For those callers who want to add context or who may expose context to their own callers when wrapping our APIs, this may be more obvious that something should be passed.

+  **Cons**

+  * Most callers will end up passing `Context::default` (by value or reference) for the first param, which is not common.
+    Even passing as an `Option<Context>` means most customers will pass `None`, and having to pass multiple `None`s is uncommon.
+    Comparing to other languages besides Go where `context.Context` is already idiomatic, few callers pass optional context.

 * [client_builder_method_builder]